dfuchsgruber/hydra-python-sweeper/README.md

 ```
 </details>

-The entrypoint method should take no arguments and return an `Iterable` of `Tuple`s that are the key-value pairs for overriding.
+Each entrypoint method should take no arguments and return an `Iterable` of `Tuple`s that are the key-value pairs for overriding.
 The order will be respected when launching jobs.

 ### Combining with command line overrides

 Furthermore, the python entrypoint sweep settings can be combined with command line overrides.
 To that end, the cartesian product between all command line configurations and python configurations will be launched.
-For example, if the command line overrides define 8 settings and the python entrypoint defines 14 settings, 8 * 14 jobs will be launched.
+For example, if the command line overrides define 8 settings and the python entrypoints define 14 settings, 8 * 14 jobs will be launched.

 If both the command line overrides and python overrides define the same key, the command line override will preceed.
 Running the [example](https://github.com/WodkaRHR/hydra_python_lancher/blob/main/example/train.py) with `python example/train.py --config-name multilayer -m +activation=relu,tanh` launches the configured jobs.